 The Enduring Legacy:

-The Blackstone Heritage Corridor Visitor Center at Worcester serves as a gateway to the Blackstone River Valley National Heritage Corridor, the Blackstone River Valley National Historical Park, and the City of Worcester.
-It provides visitors and residents a connection to recreational, historical, cultural and geographic attractions throughout the region.
+The Blackstone River Valley Heritage Center at Worcester serves as a gateway to the Blackstone River Valley National Heritage Corridor, the Blackstone River Valley National Historical Park, and the City of Worcester.
+It provides visitors and residents a connection to recreational, historical, cultural, and geographic attractions throughout the region.

 3 Paul Clancy Way